 Volunteering and Ecological Work

 Belize has a huge range of biodiversity and volunteering in this field is a great way to see the country.
-You can work at a large scale project such as the Belize Manatee Conservation who help Manatees damaged by fishing boats.
+You can work at a large scale project such as the Belize Manatee Conservation who helps Manatees damaged by fishing boats.

 You can find work and accommodation on farms and other projects where people will trade your expertise and hard work for meals and somewhere to sleep.
 If you have skills in carpentry or building this can be a very useful option.
+Check out sites such as WorkAway and Frontier for more information.

-There are a not many jobsites here and lots of the jobs are advertised by word of mouth so ask around in expat haunts and when you are talking to locals.
+There are not many jobsites here and lots of the jobs are advertised by word of mouth so ask around in expat haunts and when you are talking to locals.

 Getting a Visa to Work in Belize